-\Box International Plant Protection Convention Protecting the world's plant resources from pests 2.
-How does climate change increase the impact of pests?
+2. How does climate change increase the impact of pests?

-Climate Change and pests - There is clear evidence that climate change is altering the distribution of animal and plant pests and diseases, but the full effects are difficult to predict and need to be assessed on a case by case basis.
-Climate change allows species to appear earlier in the season and to have greater impacts. - Climate change also allows the establishment of pests in areas where they could so far not establish. - Climate change also threatens the survival of insects critical to sustaining plants themselves.
+Climate Change and pests

+- There is clear evidence that climate change is altering the distribution of animal and plant pests and diseases, but the full effects are difficult to predict and need to be assessed on a case by case basis.
+Climate change allows some species to appear earlier in the season and to have greater impacts, and others not at all. - Climate change also allows the establishment of pests in areas where they could so far not establish. - Climate change also threatens the survival of insects critical to sustaining plants themselves.